zboyles/a2a-python/README.md

    uv run test_client.py
    ```

-You can also find more examples [here](https://github.com/google-a2a/A2A/tree/main/samples/python/agents)
+You can also find more Python samples [here](https://github.com/google-a2a/a2a-samples/tree/main/samples/python) and JavaScript samples [here](https://github.com/google-a2a/a2a-samples/tree/main/samples/js).

 ## License